johnpeart/johnpeart.github.io/src/posts/blogpost/2018-06-10-tfl-delay-refunds.md

 It seems obvious to me that the way for delayed passengers, stuck outside stations, to register their delay is to reuse this same system **outside** the ticket barriers.
 It would be simple enough.
 You would:

-1. turn up at the station and find it's shut
+1. turn up at the station and find it’s shut
 2. beep your card on the terminals outside the entrance when you arrive
 3. beep again on your way in the gates once they are re-opened